solana-labs/solana/book/src/validator-stake.md

 $ solana-wallet redeem-vote-credits ~/validator-config/stake-keypair.json ~/validator-vote-keypair.json
 ```

-The rewards lamports earned are split between your stake account and your vote account according to the
+The rewards lamports earned are split between your stake account and the vote account according to the
-commission rate you set in your vote account.
+commission rate set in the vote account.

 Stake can be deactivated by running:
 ```bash